-The popularity of A level History of Art at A Level attracts large numbers and generates an exciting mix of talents, both from Lady Margaret students and students new to the Sixth Form.
-The subject of History of Art is only available as an A-level, and it is particularly rare to find a state school Sixth Form that offers A-level History of Art, and this course has a history of students who have achieved excellent results.
-As well as its immense intrinsic interest, History of Art encourages students to develop sophisticated analytical skills as well as the ability to structure and present their ideas in an effective manner.
-Employers and universities are impressed with History of Art A-level for these reasons, and it is as much an academic A-level as English or History.
+It is particularly rare to find a state school Sixth Form that offers A-level History of Art, and this course has a history of excellent student results.
+History of Art encourages students to develop sophisticated analytical skills and an ability to structure and present their ideas in an effective manner.

 Exam board: Edexcel